-fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the locatio T Technology The technology indicated for this location is incorrect.
+s Taskaslari unreasonabl e capacity allowance ("data cap") on the consumer.
+17 provided to consumer. plan at the location without an unreasonable cap.
+T Technology The technology indicated for this location is incorrect.
 Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology.
-Provider has countervailing evidence from their network management system showing an appropriate residential gateway that matches the provided service. Ш Enforceable Commitmen t The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
+Provider has countervailing evidence from their network management system showing an appropriate residential gateway that matches the provided service.
+E Enforceable Commitment The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
 Enforceable commitment by service provider (e.g., authorization letter).
 In the case of Tribal Lands, the challenger must submit the requisite legally binding agreement between the relevant Tribal Government and the service provider for the location(s) at issue (see Section 2,a,above).
 Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).

-P Planned Service The challenger has knowledg e that broadband • Construction contracts or similar evidence of ongoing deployment, Documentation showing that the provider is no longer able to meet the commitment e that ongoing meet the
+P Planned Service The challenger has knowledge that broadband will be deployed at Construction contracts or similar evidence of ongoing deployment, along with evidence Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a corporation or that the planned